flutter/website/src/testing/integration-tests/migration.md

 ### Example: Verifying a widget is displayed

-In this example, when the app starts, the screen on the left displays a text asking the user to select one of the plants on the list.
+When the app starts the screen on the left displays a text asking the user to select one of the plants on the list.

 This test verifies that the text is displayed.